robcarver17/pysystemtrade/docs/userguide.md

 *Warning see [weighted and unweighted account curve groups](#weighted_acg)

 You can get summary statistics for these.
-These can eithier be simple averages across all assets, or time weighted by the amount of data each asset has.
+These can either be simple averages across all assets, or time weighted by the amount of data each asset has.

 ```python
 acc_curve_group.get_stats("sharpe").mean() ## get simple average of annualised sharpe ratios for net returns using daily data